Zantyr/zantyr.github.io/ideas.md

 ## Car computer with ASR for hands-free using of various functions

 Someone for sure has this in their head.
 This is only for me to remember that this may be a neat sideproject.

+## Alternate formulations for training of networks

+Rationale: SGD is chaotic.
+There are lots of other optimization techniques.
+Why are not they used?
+Does SGD beat other trainers?
+Linear regression is solvable analytically.
+Can there be an analytic expression for other models?
+(probably not, due to non-linearities).
+Can ReLU models be calculated linearly as censored regression? (values under zero are treated as unknown and not penalized).